 He is Chair of the 12th Eastleigh (Bishopstoke) Scouts, a Wyvern School Governor and Chair of the Personnel Committee of the governing body, a trustee of the Barrett's Oesophagus Campaign and a Street Pastor.
 He is also a Hampshire County Councillor.

 Mike is on the Finance & General Purposes Committee and is also part of the Travel Token Working Group and the Standing Orders Working Group.
 Additionally Mike is the Parish Council representative to both the Bishopstoke Community Association and the Road Safety, Highways and Passenger Transport Forum.

 Gin was newly elected to the Parish Council in 2016 and the Borough Council in 2018.
-She is on the Finance & General Purposes Committee.
+She is Chair of the Finance & General Purposes Committee.
 She is also part of the Neighbourhood Plan Steering Group.
 In addition she is one of the parish representatives to the Campaign for Rural England.

 "Originally from Warwickshire, I moved to Edward Avenue in 1993, moving around the corner to Stoke Common Road in 2011.
 I am a member of Stoke Residents Association.
 I work in Chandlers Ford as a Sustainability Specialist for a major retail chain.
 I have a strong interest in the environment.

 I am chair of Solent Running Sisters, a local women's running club, and particularly enjoy coaching beginners.
 I am a very slow runner myself - and I love exploring the local trails on foot and on my mountain bike, I cycle to work most days."